Apply to vote by post or proxy

 If you need any help or advice, just ask the staff at the polling station – they will be happy to help you.

 Created with input from people with learning disabilities, the Every Vote Counts website has easy to understand information on politics, including elections and voting.
-You can also read Mencap's easy read guides to voting and registering to vote.

 If you are at all concerned about accessing a polling station or voting, please contact Electoral Services.